sakuniego/automatic-sarcasm-detection/README.md

 **sarcasm detection**: type of sentiment analysis, detecting sarcasm in given text

 **sentiment analysis**: determining the emotion (and other subjective features) of a given text

+#### Referenced Resources

+#### Contact
+If you have any questions, please don't hesitate to reach out.

+Email: egodawatte@wisc.edu
+LinkedIn: linkedin.com/in/sakuni